Accommodation near Kanha Tiger Reserve

-- Ramp Entrance – This gradually sloped accessible U letter shaped ramp with iron guard rails on both sides one the left from compound entrance has been built for universal access to kids, elders, disabled friendly and senior citizen guests of Surwahi Social Kanha.
+- Ramp Entrance – This gradually sloped accessible U letter shaped ramp with iron guard rails on both sides one the left from compound entrance has been built for universal access to kids, elders, disabled friendly and senior citizen guests of Surwahi Social Ecoestate Kanha.
 Brick masonry built multi opening design also provides an elders sit-out inside the U structure at ground level for a leisurely chit-chat facing the Grand Mahua.
 Efforts are being made to grow a almond tree making the U centre shady and thick of greens.

 This Surwahi wildlife coliving place has been designed adhering to 100% accessibility guideliness offering disabled friendly toilet and ramps with necessary support.
-SSK aims to strive inclusivity more so in wildlife tourism making India a much more friendly and accessible destination along with sustainability
+SSEK aims to strive inclusivity more so in wildlife tourism making India a much more friendly and accessible destination along with sustainability

 - Stair Entrance – These stairs are the first port of call neighbouring Grand Mahua circular sit-out for guests to enter the porch and main building.
 In an attempt to encourage outdoors with greens the stairs also providing sitting levels on both sides for guests to lazy around and have face to face conversations.

-Corridor – Spread across the Satkone and Family room this, large corridor setup at SSK is perfect place to lounge.
+Corridor – Spread across the Satkone and Family room this, large corridor setup at SSEK is perfect place to lounge.
 While a locally crafted bamboo chair and centre table setup greets our guests right at the entrance from stairs to corridor it can be divided into sections as follows –

 - Towards the right from staired entrance – This broad corridor section in from of the family room as well as a porch just outside the central leisure area ‘Satkone’.
 One can sit outside Maikal Express room facing westwards enjoying the sunset overlooking Sanduk stream through our estate or peek Eastwards in opposite direction in the porch area sitting on the granite beds early morning during sunrise.
 Beneath the granite beds is shoe shelf / slipper placement racks avoiding same in the Satkone meant for floor based sitting.
 This place also serves as waiting area for food if at all Satkone is full of people in case of large gathering.
 It further serves as Dining area overlooking Grand Mahua for elders not comfortable in low floor sitting of central dining hall.
 In addition there are stairs to watch tower and our caretaker room on the first floor on the extreme right of this corridor section as one enters.
 The stairs further lead to watch tower providing unhindered green vista views of Kanha’s buffer forests as well as Sanduk stream and paddy fields.
 This watch tower is also a place to do stargazing, bird and night photography.